"The Rescue" by Steve Carr

 She looked up at him with doe-like eyes.
 “Do you think you could give me a ride home?” she asked.

-About the Author: Steve Carr, who lives in Richmond, Va., began his writing career as a military journalist and has had over 200 short stories published internationally in print and online magazines, literary journals and anthologies.
-He has two collections of short stories that have been published; Sand, published by Clarendon House Publications, and Heat, published by Czykmate Productions.
-His plays have been produced in several states in the U.S. He was a 2017 Pushcart Prize nominee.
+About the Author: Steve Carr, who lives in Richmond, Va., began his writing career as a military journalist and has had over 240 short stories published internationally in print and online magazines, literary journals and anthologies since June, 2016.
+He has two collections of short stories, Sandand Rain, that have been published by Clarendon House Publications.
+His third collection of short stories, Heat, was published by Czykmate Productions.
+His YA collection of stories, The Tales of Talker Knock was published by Clarendon House Publications.
+His plays have been produced in several states in the U.S. He has been nominated for a Pushcart Prize twice.
+His website is https://www.stevecarr960.com/.
 He is on Twitter @carrsteven960.
-His website is https//www.stevecarr960.com